sachin-ee/sicp/README.md

 My attempt at completing the wizard book.
-I tried to complete most of the problems, if not all.
+Have solutions to most problems but not all.

 Tools used: